-In response to your request for additional information on a deep bored tunnel under downtown Seattle as a replacement for the Alaskan Way Viaduct, the program team has prepared this briefing paper.
-Based on the preliminary analysis to date, the team believes that a single bored tunnel is likely the more effective tunnel option from both a cost and schedule perspective (as compared to a twin bored tunnel), and thus was the main focus of this review.
-More investigation of the cost and constructability trade-offs of both the single and twin bore options is required to confirm this preliminary finding.
+In response to your request for additional information on a single deep bored tunnel under downtown Seattle as a replacement for the Alaskan Way Viaduct, the program team has prepared this briefing paper.
+Based on this preliminary analysis, the team believes that a single bored tunnel is the most likely cost effective tunnel option (compared to a twin bored tunnel) and was the main focus of this review.
+More investigation is required to confirm this preliminary finding.
 The briefing paper covers the following topics: